-StriaTM Cladding must be fixed vertically to framing using fixings as specified in Tables 4 and 5 and follow the edge distance required for nails as shown in the details.
+StriaTM Cladding must be fixed to framing using the fixings as specified in Tables 4 and 5 and follow the edge distance required for nails as shown in the details.
+Refer to Figure 6.

 When using rigid air barrier like HomeRABTM Pre-Cladding or RABTM Board, the cladding fixing nails must be increased in length equal to the thickness of the rigid air barrier.